Julie South Africa 6 Comments

 More Information about South Africa

-GARDEN ROUTE: Top experiences on the Garden Route include hiking the Robberg Peninsula, getting up close with animals in the wildlife parks, and shark cage diving.
+GARDEN ROUTE: Top experiences on the Garden Route include hiking the Robberg Peninsula and getting up close with animals in the wildlife parks.
 Learn how to plan your road trip in our Garden Route Itinerary.

 JOHANNESBURG: Explore Soweto by bicycle for an up close look at this historic neighborhood in Johannesburg.